Map 1......The Kokkina enclave

 Click the majority of images for an enlarged version (displayed without annotations).

 The coastal road through the enclave is blocked by a Greek Cypriot position at the edge of Pachyammos

-Looking into the Kokkina enclave with Turkish checkpoints and, in the far distance, a UN position
+Looking into the Kokkina enclave from UN OP1 with a marked Turkish checkpoint and, in the far distance, another UN position

 To enable travel further along the coast, the road climbs high into the hills making a lengthy detour

 All tracks off this road are marked with warning signs

 At the apex of the detour you can look down into the enclave and see the UN patrol road and a number of observation points

 Many of these are no longer permanently manned but the twin Nissen hut accommodation of one position can be seen

 A significant amount of monitoring is done using high powered telescopes